Claybie/Claybodin/README.md

     -   Many Ciphers that are normally rewarded from Login Campaign points have been changed to rewards from quests or missions that pertain to those characters.
 The roadmap is for all Trusts to be acquired via storyline method, rather than with currency, FoV, RoE etc. Claybodin does not run a Login Campaign.
     -   Weapon/Magic skillups have been removed; characters are always at max skill for their level.
 This QoL change is long overdue considering the state of the game in modern times.

 Visit the LandSandBoat [project page](https://github.com/LandSandBoat/server/) for more info.
-Claybodin is licensed under [GNU GPL v3](https://github.com/LandSandBoat/server/blob/base/LICENSE).
+LeafSpringCog is licensed under [GNU GPL v3](https://github.com/LandSandBoat/server/blob/base/LICENSE).

 ## Gentoo Install Guide